Department of Diabetes, Endocrinology, Nutritional Medicine and Metabolism

 Grants

-• SNSF project grants: Decipher the glp-1 estradiol crosstalk to tackle postmenopausal diabetes (Prof. L. Bally), Brain Aging in Patients with Phenylketonuria - a Longitudinal Study (Prof. R. Everts, PD Dr. R. Trepp), Porphyrin-based Aggregation-induced Emission Generating Molecules for Continuous Multi-Metabolite Monitoring (Prof. L. Witthauer)
+• SNSF project grants: Decipher the glp-1 estradiol crosstalk to tackle postmenopausal diabetes (Prof. L. Bally), Brain Aging in Patients with Phenylketonuria - a Longitudinal Study (Prof. R. Everts, Prof. Dr. R. Trepp), Porphyrin-based Aggregation-induced Emission Generating Molecules for Continuous Multi-Metabolite Monitoring (Prof. L. Witthauer), EMPASTONE – Randomized placebo-controlled trial to assess efficacies of EMPAgliflozin and personalised dietary counselling for kidney STONE prevention in patients with calcium kidney stones (Prof. L. Bally)

 • InnoSuisse Projects: Clinical AI Companion for Diabetes Optimisation using Digital Data from Continuous Glucose Monitoring.
 (Prof. L. Bally), Revolutionizing Swine Monitoring with Radar Technology and AI (Prof. L. Witthauer), Bern Medtech Collaboration Call Projects (Prof. C. Stettler)

-• SF Board Call Projects: Towards a FemTech Digital Twin approach to improve Women’s Health (Prof. L. Bally), Precision Metabolic Medicine Network by the Medical Faculty (Prof. J. Garcia)
+• SF Board Call Projects: Towards a FemTech Digital Twin approach to improve Women’s Health (Prof. L. Bally), Precision Metabolic Medicine Network by the Medical Faculty (Prof. J. Garcia), Swiss Precision Digital Therapeutics for the Prevention of Type-2 Diabetes - InnoSuisse Flagship (Prof. L. Bally), AI Nutritionist (Prof. L. Bally), FemTrack: A point of care platform for female hormone monitoring from finger prick (Prof. L. Bally)

-• Further funding sources: Bangerter Rhyner Foundation, Bernischer Hilfsbund, Boehringer Ingelheim ISS, Dexcom Inc ISS, DLF, Diabetes Center Berne DCB, Foundation Johanna Dürmüller-Boll, Foundation Rolf Gaillard, Fondation Pierre Mercier, Frieda Locher-Hofmann Foundation, Helmut Horten Foundation, Nestlé Health Science ISS, NovoNordisk ISS, Nutricia ISS, Swiss Diabetes Foundation, Swiss Heart Foundation, UniBern Forschungsstiftung, VonTobel Foundation, Walter Fuchs Foundation
+• Further funding sources: Bangerter Rhyner Foundation, Bernischer Hilfsbund, Boehringer Ingelheim ISS, Dexcom Inc ISS, DLF, Diabetes Center Berne DCB, Foundation Johanna Dürmüller-Boll, Foundation Rolf Gaillard, Fondation Pierre Mercier, Frieda Locher-Hofmann Foundation, Helmut Horten Foundation, Nestlé Health Science ISS, Novartis, NovoNordisk ISS, Nutricia ISS, Swiss Diabetes Foundation, Swiss Heart Foundation, UniBern Forschungsstiftung, VonTobel Foundation, Walter Fuchs Foundation, ATX Suisse, Burgergemeinde, CSEM, Maiores Stiftung, Novartis, Philhumana Stiftung, SAMW, Seerave Foundation, Siegenthaler Stiftung, QUMEA AG, Ypsomed

 Highlights 2025